AdalbertoCq/Histomorphological-Phenotype-Learning/README.md

 ```

 ## Frequently Asked Questions
-#### A. I have my own cohort and I want to assign existing clusters to my own WSI tiles.
+#### I have my own cohort and I want to assign existing clusters to my own WSI tiles.
 Is it possible?
 Yes, make sure you download the TCGA cluster configurations provided at the 'TCGA clusters' section.

 You can follow steps on how to assign existing clusters in [here](README_additional_cohort.md).

-#### B. When I run the Leiden clustering step.
+#### When I run the Leiden clustering step.
 I get an \'TypeError: can't pickle weakref objects\' error in some folds.
 Based on experience, this error occurs with non-compatible version on numba, umap-learn, and scanpy.
 The package versions in the python environment should work.